-- Freaky Friday: Begun in 1964, this is now a huge community event partnering with the local technical college and many businesses and community members. - Fundraisers: Freaky Friday and "Give 100%" are the primary fundraisers.
-These PTA monies have provided interactive white boards, mobile computer labs, a stationary computer lab, funds for grade level allotments, playground

-- improvements, an renovated track, IB and literacy training, a leveled reader book room, reading programs, tutoring programs, and academic support. - Sizzlin' Saturday: Throughout the year special events for families are held on Saturday mornings.
-These include the Reindeer Run (a 1-3 mile rune on the school campus) and a Bike Rally. - WatchDogs: This PTA initiative brings male role models into our school.
-They sponsor parent-child breakfasts, special speakers, and MENtors, a group of men and high school boys who tutor students in reading. - Greenville Mentor Program: Parents are trained as mentors and matched with students identified as needing additional adult support. - Pay It Forward: This PTA outreach provides resources to other schools in need of extra support.
-Monies for this outreach are generated through special projects. - Communication: A quarterly PTA newsletter, marquee in front of the school, phone messages, classroom newsletters, websites and fliers, the school website, and weekly email PTA news blasts keep the school community informed. - Awards: Over the years our PTA has won numerous state awards for communication, best program, best unit, and more.
-In 2011-12, 2012-13 and 2014-15 our unit was again named the State PTA Unit of the Year.
+- Freaky Friday: Begun in 1964, this is now a huge community event partnering with the local technical college and many businesses and community members.
+Freaky Friday is the primary fundraiser.
+These PTA monies have provided interactive white boards, mobile computer labs, a stationary computer lab, funds for grade level allotments, playground improvements, an renovated track, IB and literacy training, a leveled reader book room, reading programs, tutoring programs, and academic support. - Pay It Forward is another fundraiser.
+These monies are used to support other schools in our community.
+Through this fundraiser we have provided PE equipment, books for a leveled bookroom, a specialized chair for students with special needs, Promethean boards at the Children's Hospital, and funds to complete the nature trail at Washington Center. - Sizzlin' Saturday: Throughout the year special events for families are held on Saturday mornings.
+These include the Reindeer Run (a 1-3 mile run on the school campus) and a Bike Rally. - Breakfast Buddies: This PTA initiative brings male role models and special guests into our school.
+They sponsor parent-child breakfasts, special speakers, and MENtors, a group of men and high school boys who tutor students in reading. - Tuesday Tutoring: Volunteers from the community read with second graders once a week before school. - Greenville Mentor Program: Parents are trained as mentors and matched with students identified as needing additional adult support. - Communication: A quarterly PTA newsletter, marquee in front of the school, phone messages, classroom newsletters, websites and fliers, the school website, and weekly email PTA news blasts keep the school community informed. - Awards: Over the years our PTA has won numerous state awards for communication, best program, best unit, and more.
+In 2011-12, 2012-13 and 2015-16 our unit was again named the State PTA Unit of the Year.